Bairagee: Plot

 "Huli" Shivappa and his uncle are Hulivesha artists performing at a function, before Shivappa gets involved in a fight due to someone injuring his uncle.
 While serving jail time, Shivappa's uncle dies, and Inspector Prakash Sarang teaches him to control his anger and employs him after Shivappa is released.
 Shivappa also befriends Vaataapi and former boxer and leader of the village, Karna.
 One day, Vaataapi places a lock on a local music teacher's motorcycle instead of the motorcycle of his love interest Shobina.
 The teacher notices Shivappa's hesitant help to pay her fine.

 On Facebook, Shivappa befriends someone by the name "Deepika Padukone", who is actually the teacher.
-The two talk, and Shivappa suggests they meet in-person.
+The two talk, and Shivappa suggests they meet in person.
 They meet on a train but don't see each other, instead talking by phone.
 The teacher explains that she had a troubled upbringing but eventually finished a teacher's training course at age 14 thanks to local politicians, but the local newspaper branded her as a prostitute upon her success.
-To avoid bringing shame to her family and sister's wedding, she moved to a completely different city where no one knew her.
+To avoid bringing shame to her family and sister's wedding, she moved to a different city where no one knew her.
 When Karna invites an MLA for an inauguration, the MLA tries to molest a child named Keerti.
-Karna attempts to intervene, but realizes that his political career could be in jeopardy, so he keeps quiet about the issue.
+Karna attempts to intervene, but realises that his political career could be in jeopardy, so he keeps quiet about the issue.

 The teacher intervenes later, saving Keerthi while being injured in the process.
-Keerthi is traumatized and withdraws from school.
+Keerthi is traumatised and withdraws from school.
 Shivappa learns about the issue and turns on Karna, who is constantly conflicted about his decision.
 Due to Karna's current standing and lack of proof and complaint, the police doesn't take any action.
 During a temple worship, Keerthi commits suicide by drowning.
 The teacher realizes that she has to file a police complaint, which confuses Shivappa and Vaataapi since Keerthi had already died.
 The teacher goes to the police station to file the complaint, but is taken by the MLA's PA to Karna's celebration venue where Shivappa also arrives.
 It is revealed through the complaint that after the teacher saved Keerthi from the MLA, the MLA assaulted the teacher.

 Karna and Shivappa fight, but Shivappa bests him and reminds him that it is their duty to protect women.
-When Shivappa, Vaataapi, and the teacher go to file the police complaint, Inspector Sarang shows them that it is not necessary as Karna is now in prison.
+When Shivappa, Vaataapi, and the teacher go to file a police complaint, Inspector Sarang shows them that it is not necessary as Karna is now in prison.
 Karna explains that while the complaint would have put the MLA behind bars, the teacher's reputation would have been tarnished.
 Instead, Karna went to the MLA's residence and killed him, thus taking the blame and exacting vengeance for Keerthi's death.